pytexas/2023/content/sponsors/prospectus.md

 ## Conference Profile

 **Estimated attendance:**
-We expect more than 200 in-person attendees for PyTexas 2023.
+We expect around 200 - 250 in-person attendees for PyTexas 2023.

 **[Code of Conduct](/about/code-of-conduct)**